Schedule Your Diagnostic Consultation

 4. Launching promotional activities without fully addressing product issues is a recipe for absolute disaster.
 (Marshall)

-5. Startups are seen as disruptors by corporate entities because they can move much faster.
+5. Corporate entities see startups as disruptors because they can move much faster.
 (Alex Polanco, Mobile Product Manager at Celebrity Cruises and Serial Entrepreneur)

-6. Product managers that want to use lean startup strategies need to focus on three steps: build it, measure it, and learn from it.
+6. Product managers that want to use lean startup strategies must focus on three steps: build, measure, and learn from it.
 (Polanco)

 7. When creating a minimum viable product (MVP), don’t think about what it’s going to become two years from now.
 (Polanco)

-If you missed this event – about 60 people were there – and you want to learn more about product management in this kind of setting, there actually are ProductCamp events literally all over the globe.
+If you missed this event – about 60 people were there – and you want to learn more about product management in this kind of setting, there are actually ProductCamp events all over the globe.

 This was the second ProductCamp South Florida event.
-And I know the organizing committee, led by Barry Doctor and Jennifer Doctor, are already planning next year’s event.
+And I know the organizing committee, led by Barry Doctor and Jennifer Doctor, is already planning next year’s event.

 You can follow ProductCamp South Florida on Twitter and join its LinkedIn Group.